MDU-PHL/tytonate/README.md

 ## Database structure

 The database is structured by Genus labelled folders, with subfolders indicating relevant subgroups (e.g., ST, Serovar, species).
+In each subfolder there are files with the *.bed* suffix named after the accession of the relevant reference sequence.
+For instance, *NC_19999.1.bed* is the BED file containing regions to mask for sequence *NC_19999* version *1*.

 Unless otherwise specified,
 the following *genera* are taken as shorthand for specific species of interest